Plastic Sheds

 Because garden buildings such as sheds aren’t naturally heated, internal condensation can be an issue, particularly in the colder months of the year.
 Plastic sheds can suffer from condensation, but only when dampness is present.
 Because the air inside the shed is generally slightly warmer than the air outside, any moisture in the foundation base will rise until it reaches the cold roof panels.

-A base for your garden shed should be more than sufficient in tackling this potential issue, whether it be a timber base, concrete, paving slabs, or a flooring kit.
+A base for your garden shed should be more than sufficient in tackling this potential issue, whether it be a timber base, concrete, paving slabs, or a prefab base kit.

 While plastic sheds won’t rot or rust like wooden or metal alternatives, we still recommend placing them on a firm, level base.
 A proper foundation helps prevent sinking on soft ground, ensures stability, and reduces the risk of panels becoming misaligned over time – especially if the ground is uneven.